Oct. 31, 2023

 Conclusion

-AI integration in Building Information Modeling (BIM) software represents a paradigm shift in the construction industry.
+AI integration in Building Information Modelling (BIM) software represents a paradigm shift in the construction industry.
 It introduces automation, data analytics, and intelligent decision-making into every phase of building projects, from conception to operation.
 As AI evolves, architects, engineers, contractors, and facility managers will harness its capabilities to create more efficient, sustainable, and resilient built environments.